Sajakhtar/sveltekit-graphcms/README.md

   }
 }
 ```
+Add `{"slug": "technical-seo-with-graphcms"}` in the Query Variables field before running the query.

 GraphQL has ability to transform images on the URl itself.

 Place query in a `get` request endpoint for a `post` (based on slug) and see the result in URI with a slug: http://localhost:3000/posts/technical-seo-with-graphcms.json